jonjau/jonjauhari.com/content/blog/justice-as-maximising-welfare/index.md

 ## Higher pleasures

 For Bentham there are only quantitative differences, not qualitative differences between kinds of pain.
-Bentham thinks this helps weigh all pleasures on a single scale.

 One objection to Bentham's utilitarianism is that Romans throwing Christians to the lions in the Coliseum caters to "perverse pleasures" rather than noble ones.
-We shouldn't promote such preferences.
+We shouldn't promote such preferences, should we?

 Mill tries to save utilitarianism from this objection.
 Unlike Bentham, Mill believes it is possible to distinguish between higher and lower pleasures - to assess the quality, not just the quantity or intensity, of our desires.

 How can we know which pleasures are qualitatively higher?
 Mill proposes a simple test:
-> "Of two pleasures, if there be one to which all or almost all who have experience of both give a decided preference, irrespective of any feeling of moral obligation to prefer it, that is the more desirable pleasure."
+> Of two pleasures, if there be one to which all or almost all who have experience of both give a decided preference, irrespective of any feeling of moral obligation to prefer it, that is the more desirable pleasure.

 So if (almost) everyone prefer A over B, then A is more desirable.